 Our research projects provide opportunities for graduate and undergraduate students to learn about and participate in research focused upon improving the quality of care for youth and their families.
 As a mentor, I am dedicated to training graduate students to become the next generation of applied researchers focused upon improving the quality of care for youth and their families in community settings.

-I do not plan to admit a student for the 2018-19 academic year.
+I do plan to admit a student for the 2019-20 academic year.